 2.3 ENVIRONMENT

-Allfarthing is located in the Mullwaree floodplain, more than 500m southeast of the Mulwaree River near Goulburn.
-It is located along a low rise adjoining the boundary of two landforms classified by the NSW Soil and Land Information System as Bullamalito and Gundary Plains.
+The development area is located in the Mulwaree floodplain, southeast of the Mulwaree River near Goulburn.
+It includes frontage on the Mulwaree River in a landform primarily classified by the NSW Soil and Land Information System as Gundary Plains.